jdblischak/smk-simple-slurm/examples/README.md

 * `out-of-memory` - Triggers an out-of-memory error.
 Snakemake can handle this by default

+* `singularity` - Run a rule inside a singularity container

 * `threads` - Increase the `threads` for a rule.
 It is responsive to `--jobs`.
   In other words, it will scale down the number of threads used if there aren't enough available (thus make sure to pass `{threads}` to the software you are